xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 ### fundamentals
 Nagios Core need to be installed on a host, bare metal or in a vm - no official docker image available.

-To monitor hosts, the Nagios server will execute a sequence of commands at a sheduled interval & will define the state of the monitored host/service according to the output of the command.
+To monitor hosts, the Nagios server will execute a sequence of commands at a sheduled interval & will define the state of the monitored host/service according to the output of the sequence.

 This series of checks can be customised according to what service you want to monitor.